antoinebrtd/app-template/README.md

 In the javascript origins field, add `http://localhost:8080` and `https://localhost:8080`.
 In redirect URIs, add `http://localhost:5000/auth/google/callback` and `https://localhost:5000/auth/google/callback`.
 Save and you're good to go!

-Just download the config file directly from the credentials section, rename it `google.json` and move to `back/config`.
+Just download the config file directly from the credentials section, rename it `google.json` and move it to `back/config`.
 Your file should look like this:
 ```
 {
   "web": {